DebugML/exlib/fix/README.md

 ## Citation
-Please cite the paper as follows if you use the data or code from the FIX benchmark:
+Please cite the FIX paper as follows if you use the data or code from the FIX benchmark:
 ```bibtex
 @article{jin2024fix,
   title={The FIX Benchmark: Extracting Features Interpretable to eXperts},